 Health issues are one of the top concerns of a traveler when visiting or moving to a new country.
 As Vietnam is one of the developing countries in the tropical area, it is necessary that you know what to eat and drink safely to avoid epidemics in this hot and humid weather.
-Our article will guide you on whether you can use water in Vietnam depending on where you are located and what you use it for.
+Our article will give you an in-depth answer to the question, can I drink water in Vietnam?
+Plus more information on general health tips when coming to Vietnam.

 Can I Drink Water in Vietnam?
 No, you cannot drink water straight from water sources without boiling or filtering.
 Bottled Water, Filtered Water, or Green Tea are the main sources of drinking water in Vietnam.
 You should never drink water straight from the tap or ground source to avoid contamination.

 Water supply and sanitation are still a huge challenge for Vietnam’s government.
 So can I drink water in Vietnam, is a perfect type of question to ask before you come to Vietnam.
 Besides urban areas, there is limited access to pipe water systems in rural areas.
 The local people there still have to use groundwater, river water, and rainwater for daily activities.
 Even in major cities, during dry seasons, there can also be a shortage of water due to poor operation and management.

 “Can I Drink Water In Vietnam?” is one of the most frequently asked questions of travelers first coming to Vietnam.
 This is natural as many countries are lucky that they have the infrastructure to drink straight from the well or tap.

 Water is vital for everyone.
 In developed countries, people can drink water right from the tap.
 Unfortunately, you must not do that in Vietnam.
 Tap water is considered to be suitable for only basic use like watering trees and washing.
 Though the government has announced that water supply systems in urban areas are under strict surveillance and censorship, it is uncertain that the water filtration systems can purify water from the river.